dotxva/media-to-terminal-ascii/README.md

 # Media to Terminal ASCII
-A basic Python script to display images, videos, and GIFs in the terminal as ASCII art.
+A basic Python script to display images, videos, and GIFs on the terminal as ASCII art.

 # Features
 It supports images (.jpg, .jpeg, .png), videos (.mp4, .webm, .avi, .mov) and gifs